 “As president, Biden will lead the world to address the climate emergency and lead through the power of example, by ensuring the U.S. achieves a 100% clean energy economy and net-zero emissions no later than 2050.” it states on the Biden/Harris website.

 These moves would put the Paris Agreement 1.5 degree limit ‘within striking distance’, according to the Climate Action Tracker.

 “If President-elect Joe Biden goes ahead with his net-zero emissions pledge by 2050 for the US, this could shave 0.1˚C off global warming by 2100, according to the Climate Action Tracker.
 Coupled with China’s pledge to bring emissions to net-zero before 2060, and the EU, Japan and South Korea’s commitments to reach net-zero by 2050, a tipping point is being approached that puts the Paris Agreement’s 1.5˚C limit within reach,” the Climate Action Tracker website states.

-On the eve of next year’s critical COP26 climate summit in Scotland, this volte-face in US policy direction could ultimately prove to be a seminal moment in the race to secure a future for people and planet.
+On the eve of this year’s critical COP26 climate summit in Scotland, this volte-face in US policy direction could ultimately prove to be a seminal moment in the race to secure a sustainable and desirable future for people and planet.